Required Documents for Aadhaar DOB Correction

 Common Official Proof of Birth Documents

 There are several types of documents that the government accepts as valid proof of your date of birth.
-These are usually documents issued by official bodies, which means they are considered reliable.
+These documents are typically issued by official bodies and are considered reliable.
 Here are some of the most commonly accepted ones:

 • Birth Certificate: This is issued by the Registrar of Births and Deaths or the local municipal corporation.
 It’s often considered the most definitive proof.